TheoSourget/dataset_diversity_evaluation/README.md

 python src/modeling/predict_padchest.py
 ```
 ## Plots
-To reproduce the figures run the command:
+To reproduce the figures run the command (work in progress):
 ```sh
 make visualisations
 ```